Also known as: Ozempic · Wegovy · Rybelsus · NNC0113-0217

 Semaglutide is a GLP-1 (glucagon-like peptide-1) receptor agonist that shares 94% amino acid sequence homology with endogenous human GLP-1 1–37.[1]
 It was engineered by Novo Nordisk from liraglutide's backbone through three key structural changes: (1) substitution of alanine with α-aminoisobutyric acid (Aib) at position 8 to resist DPP-4 cleavage, (2) attachment of a C18 fatty diacid side chain at lysine-26 via a two-unit miniPEG spacer enabling high-affinity, reversible albumin binding, and (3) substitution of arginine-34 with lysine to allow site-specific acylation.[1]

 These structural modifications collectively extend the plasma half-life from GLP-1's native ~2 minutes to approximately 7 days in SC-administered semaglutide — long enough for once-weekly injection.
-Oral semaglutide (Rybelsus) contains the same peptide formulated with the absorption enhancer SNAC, but the different delivery mechanism and hepatic first-pass effect yield a much shorter effective plasma half-life of approximately 1 hour.[3]
+Oral semaglutide (Rybelsus) contains the same active molecule formulated with the absorption enhancer SNAC.
+Oral absorption and bioavailability differ substantially, but the elimination half-life remains approximately one week.[3]

 FDA approved Ozempic (SC, type 2 diabetes) in December 2017 (NDA 209637), Wegovy (SC, obesity) in June 2021 (NDA 213051), and Rybelsus (oral, type 2 diabetes) in September 2019 (NDA 213182).[1][2][3]